 How Can You Use Spelling Menus?

 Don’t you fret, though, because I’ve been working on re-making these spelling menus.
-While I’ve had my Teachers Pay Teachers store for over four years now, I never had any seasonal or holiday resources.
-My big goal for 2018, when it comes to my Teachers Pay Teachers store, is to add two new seasonal or holiday resources every single month, and one way that I decided to tackle this goal was with my spelling choice boards.
+While I’ve had my Teachers Pay Teachers store for a few years now, I never had any seasonal or holiday resources.
+My big goal for 2018, when it came to my Teachers Pay Teachers store, was to add two new seasonal or holiday resources every single month, and one way that I decided to tackle this goal was with my spelling choice boards.
 Voila!
 You now have a way to make spelling fun for kids WHILE having them actually practice their spelling words in legitimate, varied ways WHILE also celebrating a bit of the current season or holiday.

 Now, I already described above how I chose to assign my students to complete the spelling choice boards.
 You can do it the same way I did, or perhaps you can give your students the new menus and homework assignment on Mondays and have them due the following Monday, which is also the day you test students on their words from the previous week.
 Or, you can do all of your spelling practice in class, which might be especially necessary for those of you who teach younger kiddos.
 Perhaps you have a spelling folder that your students keep in their desks, and you can give them the menu, and as they complete activities from the menu each day, they store them in the folder and then turn the whole folder in to you on the due date.